 Familiar authoring applications remain unchanged, easing adoption by designers and engineers.
 These applications can be part of an integrated suite of products to maximize information sharing and efficiency.
 These applications can be grouped into three categories:

-- engineering standards and catalogue management – applications to define class libraries and impose consistent and compliant information standards
+- engineering standards and Catalogue management can form the basis for e-marketplace, e-procurement, supply chain management, and enterprise resource planning (ERP) in... – applications to define class libraries and impose consistent and compliant information standards

 - engineering and design – applications for process, electrical and instrumentation design and applications for creating drawings and piping and instrument diagrams